Astralem/improvement/career/Cisco_Networking_Academy/cisco_networkingbasics_M2.md

-# 📘 MODULE 2: Network Components, Types, and Connections
+# 📘 MODULE 2: NETWORK COMPONENTS, TYPES, AND CONNECTIONS
 ---

 ## 💻 Host Roles in a Network